Course Catalog

 5 units

 Speaking, listening comprehension, reading, and writing fundamentals.
 The use of Modern Hebrew is encouraged through classroom practice supplemented by work with computer tutorials.
-(Formerly Instruction in the Hebrew Language.)
-Prerequisite(s): course 1 or by consent of instructor.
+Prerequisite(s): HEBR 1 or by consent of instructor.

 HEBR 3